atom/atom/docs/getting-started.md

 ### Split Panes

-You can split any editor pane horizontally or vertically by using `ctrl-\` or `ctrl-w v`.
+You can split any editor pane horizontally or vertically by using `ctrl-w s` or `ctrl-w v`.
 Once you have a split pane, you can move focus between them with `ctrl-tab` or `ctrl-w w`.
 To close a pane, close all tabs inside it.